Skip to main content

-Bedroom unit buzzing at night: loose wall bracket, not compressor
+Bedroom unit buzzing at night: loose wall bracket

 The bedroom unit had buzzed for weeks.
-A previous contractor blamed compressor vibration travelling through the pipes and quoted anti-vibration mounts plus pipe rework.
+Vibration that pulses up the pipes at every compressor start makes the compressor the obvious suspect.
 A single check at the indoor unit pointed somewhere far cheaper.

 Case summary